C.A.S.E. Academy

 • 100% of interns reported ‘always or often’ using skills acquired in the program.

 The successful outcomes don’t end with our interns!
-We’ve been piloting courses with Advanced Mental Health Professionals around the country this past year, see what they’re saying:
+Since the Fall of 2024, we have piloted courses with Advanced Mental Health Professionals around the country, and this is what they are saying:

 Center for Adoption Support and Education (C.A.S.E.) logo